Peabody Energy Corporation (BTU) – Don’t Believe the Hype: Check The Facts

-Peabody Energy Corporation (NYSE: BTU) is -10.45% lower on its value in year-to-date trading and has touched a low of $17.42 and a high of $33.29 in the current 52-week trading range.
+Peabody Energy Corporation (NYSE: BTU) is -4.65% lower on its value in year-to-date trading and has touched a low of $17.42 and a high of $33.29 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The BTU stock was last observed hovering at around $23.47 in the last trading session, with the day’s gains setting it 0.19% off its average median price target of $33.00 for the next 12 months.
-It is also 39.33% off the consensus price target high of $39.00 offered by 5 analysts, but current levels are 23.68% higher than the price target low of $31.00 for the same period.
+The BTU stock was last observed hovering at around $25.60 in the last trading session, with the day’s loss setting it -0.41%.

 Sponsored